jamset/publisher-pulsar/README.md

         $publisherPulsarDto->setPulsationIterationPeriod(1); // it means that Pulsar's publishing would be no less than 1 second
         $publisherPulsarDto->setSubscribersPerIteration(10);
         $publisherPulsarDto->setModuleName('react:pulsar-ga'); //arbitrary name
-        $publisherPulsarDto->setReplyStackCommandName('php artisan react:pulsar-reply-stack'); // address of subsidiary command
-        //(its code is presented below)
+        $publisherPulsarDto->setReplyStackCommandName('php artisan react:pulsar-reply-stack'); // address of subsidiary command, its code is presented below
-        $publisherPulsarDto->setPerformerContainerActionMaxExecutionTime(7); // how many seconds Pulsar will wait resulting message
+        $publisherPulsarDto->setPerformerContainerActionMaxExecutionTime(7); // how many seconds Pulsar will wait resulting message from Service (Performer-Subscriber) from performers
-        // from performers
         $publisherPulsarDto->setLogger(\Log::getMonolog()); //to use your StreamHandlers.
 If won't set will be used Logger with putting all logging to STDOUT

         $publisherPulsarDto->setMaxWaitReplyStackResult(7); // how many seconds Pulsar will wait connection of needed number of performers/subscribers

-        [For purposes of advanced processes management:
+        //[For purposes of advanced processes management:
         $publisherToSubscribersDto = new YourNameExtendedByPublisherToSubscribersDto();
         $publisherToSubscribersDto->setYourProperty(); // any properties that can influence on performer execution logic

         $publisherPulsarDto->setPublisherToSubscribersDto($publisherToSubscribersDto);
-        ]
+        //]

         $pulsarSocketsParams = new \React\PublisherPulsar\Inventory\PulsarSocketsParamsDto();